-The RAF Aptitude Test DAA PrepPack (2026)
+RAF Aptitude Test (DAA) Practice & Guide (2026)

-The Royal Air Force (RAF) recruitment process includes a series of assessments designed to evaluate your cognitive ability and suitability for specific roles.
-Central to this process is the Defence Aptitude Assessment (DAA), the official RAF aptitude test for airmen and most non-officer positions.
+To join, candidates must pass a series of assessments designed to evaluate cognitive ability and suitability for specific roles.
+Central to the RAF recruitment process is the Defence Aptitude Assessment (DAA), the official RAF aptitude test for airmen and most non-officer positions.

-The DAA replaced the former Airmen Selection Test (AST) and measures verbal reasoning, numerical ability, spatial awareness, and problem-solving under strict time limits.
+The RAF DAA test replaced the former Airmen Selection Test (AST) and measures verbal reasoning, numerical ability, spatial awareness, and problem-solving under strict time limits.
 Your score determines which RAF trades you qualify for, making focused preparation essential.

 RAF Tests